Survey of Information Encoding Techniques for DNA: Advanced Approaches

-Each of the Bytes of the files is represented is mapped to base 3 numbers.
-A Huffman encoding is used to map each Byte to either five or six base 3 numbers which in turn are translated to nucleotides.
-More specifically, each base 3 number is then translated to a nucleotide, picked such that it is different from the last one (to avoid homopolymers).
+Subsequent work by Goldman et al.~\cite{Goldman2013TowardsDNA} also encoded a significant amount of binary data (comprising text, PDF documents, MP3 audio files and JPEG images), totalling 757,051 bytes.
+Each of the bytes of the files is mapped to base-3 numbers.
+A Huffman encoding is used to map each byte to either five or six base-3 numbers, which in turn are translated to nucleotides.
+More specifically, each base-3 number is translated to a nucleotide, picked such that it is different from the previous one to avoid homopolymers.

-The resulting (long) sequence is partitioned into segments of 100 nucleotides, each overlapping the previous by 75 nucleotides, thereby introducing four fold redundancy as every 25 nucleotide subsequence will be in four sequences as is illustrated in \fref{fig:goldman}.
-To map each sequence to a file, two base 3 numbers are used, allowing for 9 different files to be stored.
-To order the sequences within a file, 12 base 3 numbers are used allowing for 531,441 locations per file.
-One base 3 number is used as parity check and appended at the end (encoded such that no homopolymer is created).
+The resulting long sequence is partitioned into segments of 100 nucleotides, each overlapping the previous by 75 nucleotides, thereby introducing fourfold redundancy since every 25-nucleotide subsequence will be in four sequences as illustrated in Figure~\ref{fig:goldman}.
+To map each sequence to a file, two base-3 numbers are used, allowing for 9 different files to be stored.
+To order the sequences within a file, 12 base-3 numbers are used, allowing for 531,441 locations per file.
+One base-3 number is used as parity check and appended at the end (encoded in the same way as the payload so that no homopolymer is created).

-The fourfold redundancy provides effective error correction as each nucleotide is encoded in four of the DNA segments any systematic or random errors in synthesis or sequencing can be corrected by majority vote.

-The approach is specifically designed to avoid homopolymers but no specific mechanism is used to balance the GC content.
-Error detection if first implemented using the parity nucleotide.
-With it, errors can be detected.
-The four fold redundancy then also helps to correct errors by majority vote.
-The approach is based on Huffman encoding and so the information density depends on the data encoded as some bytes are mapped to 5 or 6 base 3 numbers.
-For the data used in the experiments, 0.63 nucleotides per bit are needed.
+The fourfold redundancy provides effective error correction: as each nucleotide is encoded in four DNA segments, most errors in synthesis or sequencing can be corrected by a majority vote.
+The approach is specifically designed to avoid homopolymers, but no specific mechanism is used to balance the GC content.
+Error detection is first implemented using the parity nucleotide.
+The fourfold redundancy then helps to correct errors by a majority vote.
+The approach is based on Huffman encoding, so the information density depends on the data encoded as some bytes are mapped to 5 and some bytes to 6 base-3 numbers.
+For the data used in the experiments, taking into account both compression and fourfold redundancy, an overall information density of 0.22 b/nt is achieved.